Course in Police Supervision

 Program Announcement

-The Monroe County Public Safety Training Facility (PSTF), under the auspices of the New York State Division of Criminal Justice Services (DCJS), will be holding a Course in Police Supervision at 1190 Scottsville Road, Rochester, NY.
-This course assists law enforcement officers in making the transition to a management position.
-Through lecture and practical exercises, students will learn to successfully apply acquired skills to a wide range of realistic supervisory problems.
-The curriculum prepares students to successfully meet the challenges of supervision and to realistically anticipate and plan for any situation.
+The Monroe County Public Safety Training Facility (PSTF), under the auspices of the NYS Division of Criminal Justice Services (DCJS), will be holding the Municipal Police Training Council (MPTC) approved Course in Police Supervision at 1190 Scottsville Road, Rochester, NY.
+The course is designed to assist law enforcement officers make the transition to a first-line supervisory position.
+Through a series of lecture and practical exercises, students will learn to apply acquired skills to a wide range of realistic supervisory problems.
+The course prepares students to successfully meet the challenges of supervision and to realistically anticipate and plan for any situation.

 Students who successfully complete this course will receive six (6) college credits from Monroe Community College.